NapierDevSoc/NapierDevSoc.github.io/index.md

 ---

 ## Overview
 The Napier Developers Society (NDS) is a community of individuals with a passion for technology.
-Membership is open to students, alumni and staff from universities as well as hobbyists and professionals alike.
+Membership is open to students, alumni and staff from Edinburgh Napier University as well as external individuals - hobbyists and professionals alike.

-Rather than focus on one particular subject or discipline within the industry, the society aims to provide a blend of different areas to help expose its members to as much as possible.
+Rather than focus on one particular subject or discipline within the industry, the organisation aims to promote a plethora of different areas to help expose its members to as much as possible.

 Whether you identify as a software developer, UI/UX designer, DevOps engineer, business analyst, systems architect or something else, it will benefit you to become a member.